Writer’s block sucks. Blogger’s block sucks more..and believe me, there is a difference.

 Like mine did….

 So, what do you think?
-Have you ever had to take a break from your blog?
+Have you ever experienced a serious case of Blogger’s block and had to take a break from writing?
 Why?
 How did you handle it?
 I’d love to hear some experiences in comments!